tonelloiago/anotaai-backend-test/README.md

 <h1>Implementation</h1>

 <strong>Changes</strong>
-- RabbitMQ used for messaging
+- RabbitMQ used for messaging.
-- Redis as a cache layer between Catalog API and AWS S3
+- Redis as a cache layer between Catalog API and AWS S3.
+- Spring Boot as the web framework.

+<strong>Architecture</strong>

+### This is a project to study software architecture.
+So, as mentioned in the original description, the system receives multiple requests to manage catalogs and for handle this amount of calls i've been decide to use microservices with kubernetes.
+That way, its possible to scale our system horizontally.
+Remember, its a project for study and i know that simpler architectures would solve the problem.

+### The following diagrams presents a simple draw of what i've been thinking for architecture